 Federal aid tutorials are available on the Federal Student Aid YouTube channel.

 - Students enrolled as visiting or non-degree seeking are not eligible for federal aid, scholarships, or any other financial aid.

-- The Financial Aid Office regularly updates its information regarding student financial aid applicants/recipients.
+- Financial Aid & Scholarships regularly updates its information regarding students' financial aid eligibility.
 As information changes, an applicant’s award eligibility may be affected.
 For example, additional financial aid, including but not limited to scholarships and other monies awarded or identified after a tentative award has been determined, may reduce or eliminate your eligibility.
 In some instances, financial aid recipients may even be required to repay a portion or all of their award.

-- If it is necessary to adjust or modify your award, the BYUH FASA Office will attempt to notify you of the change.
+- If it is necessary to adjust or modify your award, Financial Aid & Scholarships will attempt to notify you of the change.

-As a courtesy, Financial Aid makes the following guide available to any BYU–Hawaii incoming domestic students.
+As a courtesy, Financial Aid & Scholarships makes the following guide available to any BYU–Hawaii incoming domestic students.